What is a First Article Inspection?

 1. Prepare the engineering design and specification requirements

 Quality managers should regularly coordinate with design engineers and fabrication managers to ascertain that the as-built technical drawings (electrical, mechanical, pneumatic and process schemes) are followed.
-Before the factory acceptance test, prepare the instruments calibration certificates and refer to the equipment and materials data sheets to deliver high quality machines with performance that clients can trust.
+Before the first article inspection, prepare the instruments calibration certificates and refer to the equipment and materials data sheets to deliver high-quality machines with performance that clients can trust.

 2. Determine the part or assembly to inspect